GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/README.md

 ## Requirements

 MicrobeRX is reliant on a variety of academic software.
-The Jupyter Dock.yaml file contains all the tools and dependencies, but the following are some of the most noticeable:
+The following are some of the most noticeable:

 - rdkit
 - datamol